carlcassar/carlcassar/resources/markdown/Multi-Account Aws Environments.md

 title: Multi-Account Aws Environments
 slug:
 author: Carl Cassar
-description: AWS recommends that you set up multiple accounts when your environment becomes more complex.
-This article outlines the benefits of multi-account environments and shows you how to get started.
+description: Review the benefits of multi-account environments on AWS. learn how to get started with an organisation and quickly add accounts.
 tags:
   - aws
 image: